 - You can warm the dilator before using it – put it in hot water for 5-10 minutes to slightly warm it (avoid making it too hot).

-- Apply your prescribed cream if you are a MSH patient.
-Make sure you rub it in, around the opening and with the tip of your finger into the opening for at least two (2) minutes.
+- Apply your prescribed cream if you are an MSH patient.
+Make sure you rub it in, around the opening and inserting the tip of your finger into the opening for at least two (2) minutes.

-- Very important: if you are not using these dilators for vaginismus, but for another reason like being transgender, intersex or a male, please ask your MSH doctor or physiotherapist if you have any uncertainties.
+- Very important: if you are not using these dilators for vaginismus, but for another reason relating to being transgender, intersex or a male, please ask your MSH doctor or physiotherapist if you have any uncertainties.

 Step One: Lubrication

-- You can use any kind of lube with these dilators, however we recommend that you use Pjur Woman Body Glide or Pjur Med Premium Glide if you struggle with recurrent infections or if you are very sensitive.
+- You can use any kind of lubrication with these dilators, however we recommend that you use Pjur Woman Body Glide or Pjur Med Premium Glide if you struggle with recurrent infections, or if you are very sensitive.
 If you are being treated by one of the MSH doctors, you can also use the cream they have prescribed as a lubricant.

 - Place a small amount of lubricant on the tip of the dilator and around the opening of the vagina.